 Grace never married and died in 1984.
 Her death is recorded at Chichester, Sussex.

-“I went to Belgium in March 1914.
+"I went to Belgium in March 1914.
 The first few months were quite uneventful until the war began on July 31st.
 We soon heard of the fall of Liege and Namur but as no newspapers were published, we did not know that the Germans were approaching Charleroi so rapidly until we heard the roar of the cannons.
 This was on August 2nd and the Germans came into the town about mid-day, setting fire to the houses by throwing lighted torches into the windows as they came along.
 Their excuse was that Belgian civilians had fired on them but this was not true.
 In this way about 300 houses were burnt down.
 We stayed down in the cellar that night.
 Next day the town was very quiet, but we could hear the cannon still roaring a little further off and the people were very frightened, as the Germans said that if a certain sum of money was not given up that day the whole town would be burnt down.
-The following day 5,000 German and French prisoners were brought into the town and accommodated in the schools.
+The following day 5,000 Belgian and French prisoners were brought into the town and accommodated in the schools.
 A few days later four English prisoners were brought to the hospital, and I went to them very often, but unhappily two of them died.
 From this time onwards we lived under German Rule, the German Officers being billeted in the houses.
 Food became very scarce, as the Germans took so much to feed their troops.
 It was the food from ‘The American Relief in Belgium’ that kept us all from starving.

-“On March 14th, 1915, all English, French, Italian and Russian (men and women) had to go to a German Bureau to the registered.
+"On March 14th, 1915, all English, French, Italian and Russian (men and women) had to go to a German Bureau to be registered.
 After that we had to go once a week to have our cards stamped.
 Once I went to Brussels for a few days and on my return a German soldier came to fetch me with a fixed bayonet because I had not been to have my card stamped.
 Madam saved me from having to go with him by explaining in German that I had been away.
 Later on we had to have passports when we wanted to go out of the town.
 Once I was sent for to go to the barracks, and I was made to wait a long time in a room with a lot of Germans.
 After a while they took me into another room and asked me a lot of questions about my family.
 I think it was to try and find out if I received any letters from England.

 "On several occasions placards were put up on the walls commanding the Belgian men of all classes between 18 and 40 to present themselves at a certain place.
 Many of these were marched off to work in Germany, and some of them returned half starved a few months later.
 Some of them were sent to the far north of Germany and died there of cold and starvation.
 The indignation of the Belgian women was indescribable.
 When the Germans required offices they would take an empty house and demand the town to furnish it.
 When they moved on they took the furniture with them, and the next lot would want the house furnished again.
 Also when they bought their wounded in they would demand the town to supply beds, blankets, sheets.
 If these things were not forthcoming the town was fined.